visionmedia/page.js/Readme.md

 ### Pull Requests

   * Break commits into a single objective.
-  * An objective should be a chunk of code that is related but requires explaination.
+  * An objective should be a chunk of code that is related but requires explanation.
   * Commits should be in the form of what-it-is: how-it-does-it and or why-it's-needed or what-it-is for trivial changes
   * Pull requests and commits should be a guide to the code.